Internships

 "This past year I am incredibly grateful to have had the opportunity to intern at the Ohio Department of Mental Health and Addiction Services.
 The project I worked on focuses on the re-entry of released inmates into society through housing, education, and addiction treatment.
 Much of my work came from designing surveys and analyzing data; both skills that will be useful in many potential career opportunities.
 Lastly, it gave me the ability to make real-life applications of the coursework and make a positive impact in society."
 Mia's experience with an internship is just one example of the kinds of opportunities our students have as Sociology/Criminology majors!

-Contact Cecilia Johnson with any questions.
+Contact Cecilia Johnson for more information.

 Criminal Justice Research Center Internships